RubelAhmed10082000/CragWeatherDatabase/README.md

 I used created a simple Airflow DAG to run the entire pipeline automatically everyday at 1am.
 Docker was used to create a virtual enviroment for my which both my DAG and my pipeline will run

-Great-Expectations is currently being worked on, this will validation both the schema as well as column datatypes for both the climbing and weather database before being ingested into DUCKDB.
-The validation will then be intergrated into the Airflow DAG
+Great-Expectations was used to validate the data, ensuring tables had the correct shape and each column had the correct naming convention and data type

 **Lessons Learned / Challenges:**